mixxxdj/manual/source/chapters/vinyl_control.rst

                                                       preferences.
 --------------  ------------------------------------  ------------------------------------
 |unbalanced|    Left or right channel is missing.
 Check the wiring on your turntable /
-                Mixxx recives only a mono signal but  CDJ and also the headshell and needs a stereo timecode signal to     needle on your turntable. operate.
+                Mixxx receives only a mono signal     CDJ and also the headshell and but needs a stereo timecode signal    needle on your turntable. to operate.
 --------------  ------------------------------------  ------------------------------------
 |too_loud|      Timecode signal too loud.
 Lower the amplification, either on
                 Mixxx receives a signal which has     your external Mixer, soundcard or